FAQ Your Right To Know

 4. See the compressed version on buying real estate and the common property problems in Thailand.

-To execute a sale and purchase agreement and to negotiate the sale and purchase price, the amount of the deposit, and the allocation between the seller and the buyer of the costs of transfer including taxes.
+To execute a sale and purchase agreement and to negotiate the sale and purchase price, the amount of the deposit, and the allocation between the seller and the buyer of the costs of transfer including taxes and completion date.

 In order to be allowed to purchase a condominium unit freehold the foreign buyer will have to prove that the whole amount of the purchase price declared at the land department is to be paid out of foreign currency transferred to Thailand by the foreign buyer.
 To be able to provide this proof the name of the foreign buyer must appear at one or the other end of the transaction.